-Qi-Yo Multi-Yoga immerses participants into various types of Eastern yoga and Western esoteric traditions – putting contemporary spirituality in the context of our evolving world.
-It offers an overview of ancient wisdom traditions and practices and traces their impact into spiritual science today.
+Qi-Yo Multi-Yoga immerses participants in various Eastern yoga and Western esoteric traditions, putting contemporary spirituality in the context of our evolving world.
+We offer an overview of ancient wisdom traditions and practices, and trace their impact into spiritual science today.
 Along with the yoga basics, students are afforded the rare chance to learn authentic Vedic and Chinese forms of yoga and martial arts, as well as indigenous Indonesian shamanic practices.
-Students will leaf through the library of human knowledge and harvest the physical, mental, emotional and spiritual benefits of an integrated practice.
+Students will leaf through the library of human knowledge and harvest the physical, mental, emotional, and spiritual benefits of a truly integrated practice.

-Our mission is to provide yoga teachers with a solid practical, theoretic and spiritual foundation on which to build their teaching method and hone their unique voice as teachers and empaths.
+Our mission is to provide yoga teachers with a solid practical, theoretical, and spiritual foundation on which to build their teaching method and hone their unique voice as teachers and empaths.

-Classes are led by master Agung Sangha, Ariadne and other Qi-Yo certified teachers.
-All classes are taught in English, but are also available in Russian, German, Bulgarian, Serbo-Croatian, Italian, Spanish, Chinese, Japanese, Hindi, Tamil, Hebrew and Korean.
+Classes are led by Master Agung Sangha and other certified teachers of Qi-Yo.
+All classes are taught in English, but are also available in Russian, German, Bulgarian, Serbo-Croatian, Italian, Spanish, Chinese (Cantonese & Mandarin), Japanese, Hindi, Tamil, Hebrew, and Korean.

 QI-YO MULTI-YOGA TEACHER TRAINING: 200-HOUR 1-MONTH INTENSIVE PROGRAM